rorywalsh/CsoundUnity/Documentation~/index.md

 The ***range()*** identifier must be used if the controller type is a slider.
 The ***text()*** identifier can be used to display unique text beside a control but it is not required.
 If it is left out, the channel() name will be used as the control's label.
 The caption() identifier, used with form, is used to display some simple help text to the user.

-See [Cabbage Widgets](https://cabbageaudio.com/docs/cabbage_syntax/) for more information about the syntax to use.
+See [**Cabbage Widgets**](https://cabbageaudio.com/docs/cabbage_syntax/) for more information about the syntax to use.
 CsoundUnity aims to support most of the (relevant) Widgets available in Cabbage.
 [Cabbage](https://cabbageaudio.com/) is a framework for audio software development, with it you can create wonderful VST/AU plugins based on Csound.
 And of course it is a great Csound IDE!
 You will find a lot of examples inside it: be aware that most of them are not supported at the moment in CsoundUnity, since the  Widgets support is still limited.
 But they're worth a try!
-Feel free to ask on the [Cabbage Forum](https://forum.cabbageaudio.com/) for any example that you would like to be added to CsoundUnity as a sample.
+Feel free to ask on the [**Cabbage Forum**](https://forum.cabbageaudio.com/) for any Cabbage example that you would like to be added to CsoundUnity as a sample.

-When a Csound file which contains a valid <Cabbage> section is dragged to a CsoundUnity component, Unity will generate controls for each channel.
+When a Csound file which contains a valid < Cabbage > section is dragged to a CsoundUnity component, Unity will generate controls for each channel.
 These controls can be tweaked when your game is running.
 Each time a control is modified, its value is sent to Csound from Unity on the associated channel.
 In this way it works the same as the method above, only we don't have to code anything in order to test our sound.
-If you change a channel value via code, you will see its value updated in the editor.
+If you change a channel value via C# code, you will see its value updated in the editor.
-For now, CsoundUnity support only four types of controller: ***slider***, ***checkbox(toggle)***, ***button*** and ***comboboxes***.
+For now, CsoundUnity support only four types of controller: *slider*, *checkbox(toggle)*, *button* and *comboboxes*.

 <a name=csoundunity_child></a>
 ## CsoundUnityChild ##

 New in version 3.0, the CsoundUnityChild component lets you read the AudioChannels found in a CsoundUnity instance.
 You can have as many audio channels you want in your Csd.
-You can set them with the chnset opcode.
+You can set them with the *chnset* opcode.
 See the example below:
 ```csound
 ;csd file